When living on the road, tips for good mental health are imperative for the truck driver.

 - Plan time off away from your truck.
 This can be done successfully if you budget for it.
 Life on the road, can be expensive.

-- Consider long haul trucking for only a short time, not for the entire duration of your trucking career
+- Consider long haul trucking for only a short time, not for the entire duration of your trucking career.
+It’s hard on the body and the mind.

 - Get a hotel room occasionally.
 Getting away from the truck is a good idea to give yourself a well-deserved break.